Kernels of conditional determinantal measures and the proof of the Lyons-Peres Conjecture

 \section{Abstract}

 {The main result of this paper, Theorem \ref{mainthm-DT}, establishes a conjecture of Lyons and Peres: for a determinantal point process governed by a reproducing kernel, the system of kernels sampled at the particles of a random configuration is complete in the range of the kernel.
 A key step in the proof, Lemma \ref{key-lem}, states that conditioning on the configuration in a subset preserves the determinantal property, and the main Lemma \ref{main-local} is a new local property for kernels of conditional point processes.
-Along the way, we prove in Theorem \ref{main-thm3} the conjecture of Lyons that the tail sigma-algebra is trivial for determinantal point processes governed by self-adjoint kernels. \\ \textbf{Keywords:} Determinantal point processes, Lyons-Peres conjecture, conditional measures, tail triviality, measure-valued martingales, operator-valued martingales.}
+In Theorem \ref{main-thm3} we prove the triviality of the tail sigma-algebra for determinantal point processes governed by self-adjoint kernels. \\ \textbf{Keywords:} Determinantal point processes, Lyons-Peres conjecture, conditional measures, tail triviality, measure-valued martingales, operator-valued martingales.}